LaunchPlatform/wtforms-bootstrap5/README.md

 # wtforms-bootstrap5
 Simple library for rendering WTForms in HTML as Bootstrap 5 form controls

+**Notice: this project is still in very early stage, the API may change a lots rapidly**

 ## Why?

 Everytime I build a website with [WTForms](https://wtforms.readthedocs.io), I spend way too much time in writing HTML and [Jinja template](https://jinja.palletsprojects.com/) for rendering a form as [Bootstrap 5 form controls](https://getbootstrap.com/docs/5.2/forms/overview/).